UW-Madison-DataScience/swcarpentry-workflows-in-practice/mobility.md

-[Up To Schedule](../../../README.md#schedule) - Back To [Make Changes from Anywhere (GitHub)](../github/Readme.md) - Forward To [Collaborate](../collaborate/Readme.md)

 # Mobility: Using Version Control at Work and Home

 **Based on material by Matt Gidden**

 ## Overview

+One of the powerful ways to use version control is to maintain your development workflow when you need mobility as you move between different computers at work, at home, and anywhere else you might find yourself doing "work".

+Let's say you've been working on a project for a while on your laptop, and now you want to be able to continue developing the same files on a computer at work.
-One of the powerful ways to use version control is to maintain your workflow between different computers at work, at home, and anywhere else you might find yourself doing "work".
-This type of workflow can be used extensively with both research work (i.e. developing code, writing drafts) and personal activites (i.e. updating a personal website).
+Instead of sending new updates of the code to yourself via email each time, you can use an authoritative repository location, like GitHub, to quickly and easily update your laptop and work copies of the project, all while keeping a consistent history of your changes across all computers.
+Importantly, this type of workflow can be used extensively with both research work (i.e. developing code, writing drafts) and personal activites (i.e. updating a personal website), and across any number of computers.

+## Exercise: Adding a Report to Your Python Development Directory

-The workflow in this section describes three repository locations - a server, a work computer, and a home computer.
+For this example, we'll add changes to our `simplestats` repository by specifically creating and editing a report file.
+We'll use three repository locations - a server, a work computer, and a laptop computer.
 The "server" will host the authoritative or 'base' repository and could be anywhere you have a connection to.
-For example, you could use your GitHub repository as the server.
-If you have access to a server on campus that is appropriate (e.g., server.uni.edu), you can host your base repository there (and it's private!).
+For example, you could use GitHub as the server, which is what we'll use for the example.
+If you have access to a server on campus that is appropriate (e.g., server.uni.edu), you could host your base repository there (and it's private!).

-For the purposes of this exercise, we'll use GitHub to store the authoritative 'base' repository, and we'll use different directories on your laptop to represent two different computers you might do work on ("Laptop" and "Work").
-For example, we'll use ~/work to represent your work computer, and pretend like ~/work is effectively the home directory (or other location) on your work computer.

-## Exercise: Adding a Report to Python Development Directory

-Let's say you've been working on your stats module for a while on your Laptop, and now you want to be able to continue developing the module on your Work computer.
-Instead of sending new updates of the code to yourself via email each time, you can use an authoritative repository location, like GitHub, to quickly and easily update your Laptop and Work copies of the project, all while keeping a consistent history of your changes across all computers.
+To represent separate "Laptop" and "Work" computers, we'll say that your current copy of `simplestats` is on your "Laptop", and we'll use a separate "Work" directory to represent your work computer.
+After setting up a clean `simplestats` repository on GitHub, you'll then be able to push and pull changes as you transition between working on the Laptop and Home copies of the repository.
+Below are the major steps we need to take

 ### Set up the "Laptop" repository